AdobeDocs/advertising.en/help/dsp/introduction/features/brand-safety-media-quality.md

 >[!NOTE]
 >
 >You can optionally bypass the global blocked sites list for standard display ads attached to a trusted private deal by enabling the "[!UICONTROL Allow unscreened sites]" option in the [placement settings](/help/dsp/campaign-management/placements/placement-settings.md).
-If necessary, the [!DNL Adobe] account team can also optionally disable site blocking for a public (auction-level) deal in the publisher settings for the deal.
+If necessary, the Adobe Account Team can also optionally disable site blocking for a public (auction-level) deal in the publisher settings for the deal.

 #### Account-level and Advertiser-level Blocked Sites Lists